sreesanpd/google-filestore-backup-kubernetes-cronjobs/README.md

 ### GCS - Example Kubernetes Cronjob

 An example of how to schedule this container in Kubernetes as a cronjob is below.
 This would configure a filestore backup to run each day at 01:00am.
 The GCP Service Account Key is stored in secrets.
+Persistent Volumes (PVs) and Persistent Volume Claims (PVCs) for primary filestore and secondary filestores will be created.

+* replace nfs server with the IP address of each filestore instances
+* replace nfs path with fileshare name of each filestore instances
+* replace gcp_gcloud_auth with base64 encoded service account key
+* replace the docker image url with the image you have built
+* replace GCP_BUCKET_NAME with the GCS bucket you have created for storing filestore backups

 ```